Fun and Challenging Significant Figures Activity for Chemistry

 Other Ways to Use This Activity

-You could add in elements of students having to work silently.
-The condition of silence makes the game that much more challenging!
 I also like allowing groups to use life lines.
-So they can ask me to remove a wrong answer from their paper, or ask for a verification on a question that may be tough so they can move forward.
+They can ask me to remove a wrong answer from their paper, or ask for a verification on a question that may be tough so they can move forward.
 When the competition is really tough, I’ve even made the life line of pausing another group’s work for 10 seconds.
 They have to flip their paper over and can’t work for ten seconds so other groups can speed past them.
-I’ve done this more quietly as a gallery walk as well.
-It’s not so much my style, but it could certainly work with kids that are a bit more timid.

 Make Boring Skill Drills More Fun